Primary Care Research Centre

 Renewed funding from the NIHR for the next five years (2021-2026)

-• the ability to support the next generation of researchers - not only through fellowships funded as part of the SCPR but by using ‘seedcorn’ money provide by the SPCR for departments to use flexibly
+We are able to support the next generation of researchers.
+Not only through fellowships funded as part of the SPCR, but by using ‘seedcorn’ money provided for departments to use flexibly.

-• the ability for very efficient pump priming money to lever further funds from major funding streams: two recent examples are our Home BP grant which then enabled us to win the PGfAR Integrating Digital Interventions into Patient Self-Management Support (DIPSS) Programme (led by Lucy Yardley), and Tony Kendrick'sCPRD study of Antidepressant Prescribing work (214) which then created the leverage for Tony's PGfAR REDUCE Programme (REviewing long term anti-Depressant Use by Careful monitoring in Everyday practice (REDUCE) programme) - both addressing major issues for primary care in how we can more efficiently manage chronic illness and the use of longer term medication
+We have the ability for efficient pump priming money to lever further funds from major funding streams.
+Two examples are our Home BP grant which enabled us to win the PGfAR Integrating Digital Interventions into Patient Self-Management Support (DIPSS) Programme (led by Lucy Yardley), and Tony Kendrick'sCPRD study of Antidepressant Prescribing work (214).
+This created the leverage for Tony's PGfAR REDUCE Programme (REviewing long term anti-Depressant Use by Careful monitoring in Everyday practice (REDUCE) programme).
+Both of these programmes address major issues for primary care in how we can more efficiently manage chronic illness and the use of longer term medication.

-• the ability to support work addressing major public health issues that must be addressed in primary care, but where it has been very difficult to get funding otherwise: in the area of antibiotic stewardship the funding of projects to investigate herbal and other approaches that could be used instead of antibiotics in the initial management of infections (ATAFUTI assesing Uva-Ursi and NSAIDs for UTIs; and HATRIC investigating Pelargonium for Chest infections)
+• funding projects investigating herbal and other approaches that could be used instead of antibiotics in the initial management of infections (ATAFUTI assesing Uva-Ursi, NSAIDs for UTIs and HATRIC investigating Pelargonium for chest infections)

 Post-doctoral fellowship award - October 2021

-Dr Hilda Hounkpatin, Senior Research Fellow was successful in her application for an SPCR post-doctoral fellowship.
+Dr Hilda Hounkpatin was successful in her application for an SPCR post-doctoral fellowship.
 This 24-month fellowship started 1 October 2021.
-Hilda is researching into 'Social isolation, loneliness and multimorbidity: a mixed methods study'.
+Hilda is researching 'Social isolation, loneliness and multimorbidity: a mixed methods study.'

 PhD studentship award - October 2021

-Amy Dobson is researching into 'Supporting parents and carers managing common infant symptons.'
+Amy Dobson is researching into 'Supporting parents and carers managing common infant symptoms.'

 PhD studentship award - January 2023